choria-io/go-choria/docs/content/adr/001/_index.md

 Like the Secure Request the Secure Reply wraps the Reply in a way that makes it tamper evident via signatures and hashes.

-The v2 protocol includes a signature and sender JWT however in practise this is mostly not going to be used as too costly on the receiver, however might be used for registration payload verification.
+The v2 protocol includes a signature and sender JWT however in practice this is mostly not going to be used as too costly on the receiver, however might be used for registration payload verification.

 Signatures add quite a bit to the payload here, as the JWT has to be sent with, so it can be disabled using `plugin.security.choria.sign_replies` in the new security provider.